Commensurability Among Deligne-Mostow Monodromy Groups: Commensurability Invariant: Conformal Classes

-\begin{proof} The proof was given by Mikhail Borovoi in the answer to the authors' question on Mathoverflow \cite{borovoi2022Fconformal}.
-Since $\PU(V, h)$ is semisimple and of adjoint type, we have the exact sequence by the isomorphism theorem of reductive group of adjoint type.
+\begin{proof} The proof was given by Mikhail Borovoi in the answer to our question on Mathoverflow \cite{borovoi2022}.
+Since $\PU(V, h)$ is semisimple and of adjoint type, we have the exact sequence by the isomorphism theorem of reductive groups of adjoint type.